 Select "Project Stage" to enable task grouping.
 If you need to see all the stages of the project, including those that do not have any tasks, check the box "Show empty sections".

 Select "Do not group" if you do not plan to use the grouping.

 This section allows you to plan project income and expenses, issue invoices, record the actual payments and track the project profitability.

-Read more about all the features of this section in the chapter Recording project finances.
+Read more about all the features of this section in the Managing project finances article.

 Add your colleagues to the project.
 This will allow all participants to work in a single workspace: see and add tasks, events, notes, comments, documents, project progress (completed stages and milestones).

 To add participants, click on the appropriate button:

 In the opened window, select the participants and click Save: